bcgov/aps-infra-platform/documentation/how-to/custom-domain.md

 gwa pg gw-config.yaml
 ```

+## Configure DNS for your custom domain

+You will need to add a DNS record for your custom domain pointing to the OpenShift cluster where your Gateway is deployed.

+### Silver cluster

+By default, new Gateways are created on the Silver cluster.
+Create an A record
+for your custom domain pointing to `142.34.194.118`, Silver's ingress IP
+address.

+### Gold cluster

+Gold cluster route hosts will resolve to `142.34.229.4` or `142.34.64.4`
+depending on whether the APS service is in Gold (Kamloops) or for disaster
+recovery in Gold DR (Calgary).

+To ensure routing to the appropriate cluster, create a CNAME record for your
+custom domain pointing to `ggw.api.gov.bc.ca.glb.gov.bc.ca`, APS's Global Load
+Balancer.

+### Emerald cluster

+Emerald cluster route hosts will be assigned an IP address depending on the data
+class that was specified in the Gateway Service.

+[Contact the APS team](README.md#need-a-hand) to get the IP address for your
+routes.
+This IP address will not change for the route unless the data class
+changes.

+Once you have the IP address, create an A record for your custom domain pointing
+to the IP address.

 ## Access your API (Validation)

-After publishing your Gateway Service, you can access your API by visiting the URL of your Gateway Service.
+After publishing your Gateway Service and configuring DNS, you can access your
+API by visiting the URL of your Gateway Service.

-You can expect to see upstream API responses in the browser, or if you used the placeholder `httpbin.org` in the Gateway Service configuration, you will see the contents of the httpbin.org homepage.
+You can expect to see upstream API responses in the browser, or if you used the
+placeholder `httpbin.org` in the Gateway Service configuration, you will see the
+contents of the httpbin.org homepage.

 <!-- whatsnext -->